 - Authorize investment of public or private funds in the development or production of cluster munitions or their key components.

 However, a small number of states have taken a contrary view and believe some or all of these acts are allowed under the convention.
 It is important for states that have not yet made clear their views to do so through statements and/or national laws and policies.
 The CMC recommends a ban on all these forms of assistance be included in national implementation laws.

-- Model legislation prepared by New Zealand for small states not possessing cluster munitions and not contaminated by them.
+New Zealand has prepared a national legislation model for small states that do not possess cluster munitions and are not contaminated by them.

 Additional information is also available on interpretive matters that should be covered in national laws.